 Best to watch this $70 billion marketplace…

-Outdated, technologically challenged and overcrowded – that pretty much describes the majority of airports in the U.S. But change is imminent and a huge new marketplace is evolving.
+Outdated, technologically challenged and overcrowded – that pretty much describes the majority of airports in the U.S. But change is imminent and a huge new airport expansion marketplace is evolving.
 To make critical upgrades and much-needed expansions, airports are expected to spend $70 billion over the next three years.

 The average American airport is approximately 40 years old.
 New technology has rendered many of these facilities incapable of meeting the expectations of both airlines and passengers.
 Sadly, not a single American airport is listed in the top 25 airports worldwide.